Want to know What is TPM 2.0?

 2. Now type “tpm.msc” in the run box & then click on OK.

-3. Now if you got a status like “The TPM is ready for use“, then TPM Chip is available on your motherboard and it is actively working.
+3. Now if you got a status like “The TPM is ready for use“, then it is available on your motherboard and it is actively working.

 Apart from this, if you are not sure and want to double, then you can use the PC Health Check app.

-How to Enable TPM 2.0 on Windows 11 [ Intel CPU ]
+How to Enable TPM 2.0 For Windows 11

 1. First, Shutdown your PC or Laptop.